pommicket/ted/README.md

 Comments begin with `#`, and all other lines are of the form `key = value`.

-You need to restart ted when you make a change to ted.cfg.
+By default ted's settings will automatically update when you save the config file.

 The `core` section's settings should be pretty familiar (font size, etc.) or should have comments on the previous line explaining what they do.
 Keyboard shortcuts are of the form `key combo = action`, where `action` is an argument (number or string),